I think that is J.T. Snow holding Raquel in the back row on the right.

 Raque goes to a regular school and can still get around on her own.
 She is in the 6th grade.

 Please contact us.
 Our instructors are incredible.
-They are the most exceptional, wonderful staff of professionals you will find anywhere.
+They are the most exceptional and talented staff of professionals you will find anywhere.

 Trusted teachers who are fine role models.